tschumaker/Work-Samples-NodeJS/README.md

   and attempts to send a notification email out to the recipient.
 Again, if it fails, it handles the logging of that error, else it completes and finishes successfully.

+  The sendEmail() function also gets the lastcomment "date", which is stored in UTC on the server, and instantiates and formats the date/time using the moment 3rd party lib.

 -Troy Schumaker